hassyas/AWS-SaaS-Sales-Analysis/readme.md

 ## Contributions

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page] if you want to contribute.
+Contributions, issues, and feature requests are welcomed.

 ## Acknowledgements